What Should You Consider Before Heat Shrink...

 Spending £25,000 on a new labelling machine means a year 1 deduction of £32,500 (130% of the initial investment)

 Now for the giveaway – calculating the taxable profit a deduction of £32,500 from taxable profits will be 19% or a tax cut of £6,175 versus last year’s equivalent of £4,750

 What’s more, the temporary increase in the annual investment allowance has been extended.
 It will remain available to claim for up to £1 million of qualifying expenditure incurred until 31 March 2023.
 That’s not long.

 There are a couple of caveats.
 The super-deduction applies to expenditure on new plant and machinery, not second hand or gifts.

 Finally, the capital allowance super-deduction isn’t a permanent concession.
 To qualify, you need to have made a payment to us, not just placed an order, (applies only on contracts signed 1 April 2021 and 31 March 2023).
 So timing is of the essence.
 The clock is ticking.

-Please click here to enquire today and we will be delighted to demonstrate how our new machines will kickstart your businesses productivity improvement while saving money to the bottom line.
+Please click here to enquire today and we will be delighted to demonstrate how our new machines will kickstart your businesses productivity improvement while saving money on the bottom line.